igal-sources/react-spotify-dash-utils/README.md

 Hooks API is a new addition in React 16.8.<br />They allow us to use state and other features in React Function Component.

-Libraries:
+Libraries:<br />
 **Redux** - is a predictable state container for JavaScript apps.<br />
 **Semantic UI React** - provides UI React components.<br />
 **axios** - a library that helps us make http requests to external resources.<br />
 **classnames** - A simple JavaScript utility for conditionally joining classNames together.<br />
 **i18next** - is an internationalization-framework written in and for JavaScript.<br />
-It provides you with a complete solution to localize your product from web to mobile and desktop.
+It provides you with a complete solution to localize your product from<br />web to mobile and desktop.

 ## Features: